Kung-fu game Sifu will be singleplayer only, all about 'mastery through practice'

 Tarno counts both the "movement" and "values" of Pak Mei Kung Fu as the inspirations for Sifu.
 Regarding values, he didn't want to reveal too much about the story, but hinted that it's not necessarily a straightforward revenge tale.
 He pointed out that the word "kung fu" truly refers not to combat but "mastery through practice," as in the gongfu tea ceremony.
 "Is one life enough to have kung fu?" he asked.
 The aging system is part of the answer to that question.

-At the same time, Sifu is about beating dudes up, and it's easy to see how "mastery through practice" could relate directly to our progression through the game.
-Tarno confirmed that the theme can be found in the difficulty of the combat.
+At the same time, Sifu is about beating dudes up, and it's easy to see how "mastery through practice" can refer to our progression through the game.
+Tarno confirmed that the theme applies to the difficulty of the combat.
 "If the game wasn't challenging enough, you wouldn't have that feeling of becoming a master," he said.

 Sifu doesn't have an exact release date yet, but is scheduled to be out this fall on the Epic Games Store.